warbe-maker/warbe-maker.github.io/_posts/2021-02-03-VBA-Private-Profile-files-easy.markdown

 For comprehensiveness there are a couple of other methods and properties thinkable.

 ## An example
-The autonomous Class Module _[clsPrivProf][1]_ may be downloaded from GitHub and imported into any VB-Project.
+The autonomous Class Module _[clsPrivProf][1]_ may be downloaded [^1] from GitHub and imported or the code may directly be copied into a Class Module named _clsProvProf_.
 It runs without any specific library calls and provides the following advantages:
 - unlimited string length
 - Sections and Value-Names are maintained in ascending order
 - Optional file header, file footer, section comment, and value comment